solo-io/unik/docs/cli.md

   * instance will attempt to mount unik-managed volume yourVol to /mount2
   * instance will boot with env variable `foo` set to `bar`
   * instance will boot with env variable `another` set to `one`
+  * instance will get 1234 MB of memory
   * note that run must take **exactly** one --vol argument for each mount point defined in the image specification

 Flags: